pulsar-edit/pulsar-edit.github.io/docs/blog/20240624-Daeraxa-3kStars.md

 In June of 2018, Microsoft announced that they were [acquiring GitHub](https://blogs.microsoft.com/blog/2018/06/04/microsoft-github-empowering-developers/).
 This immediately prompted concerns from the Atom user base because Microsoft had released their own Electron-based text editor back in 2015: Visual Studio Code.
 The concern was that Microsoft would shut down development of Atom in favor of their own product as the two products were competing in very similar areas.

-To help alleviate the Atom community's worries, Microsoft's newly instated Github CEO, Nat Friedman, said in a [Reddit AMA](https://www.reddit.com/r/AMA/comments/8pc8mf/im_nat_friedman_future_ceo_of_github_ama/e0a2b2e/) that Atom was safe and development would continue on both products.
+To help alleviate the Atom community's worries, Microsoft's newly instated GitHub CEO, Nat Friedman, said in a [Reddit AMA](https://www.reddit.com/r/AMA/comments/8pc8mf/im_nat_friedman_future_ceo_of_github_ama/e0a2b2e/?context=1) that Atom was safe and development would continue on both products.

 ### Tree-sitter lands in Atom